Trump Picks J.D. Vance as His Running Mate — Here’s Who Else He Considered

 The Florida congressman was also among the 147 Republicans in Congress who voted to overturn the 2020 presidential election results.
 That’s not all: He supported Florida voting laws that have been considered by voting rights groups to suppress voters of color.

-Through these actions, he has won over many of his fellow conservatives and was even floated to replace former House Speaker Kevin McCarthy last year.
+Through these actions, he won over many of his fellow conservatives and even floated to replace former House Speaker Kevin McCarthy last year.
 “We do not seek to judge people by the color of their skin, but rather the content of their character,” Texas Rep. Chip Roy said at the time.
 “The American people want a new face, new vision, new leadership, and I believe that face, vision, and new leadership is Byron Donalds.”

 New York Rep. Elise Stefanik